| "My lord?" The voice

 "You will have to take Maranwë's place for now."

-He would have to send someone to look for Maranwë.
-Perhaps
+That settled, he decided to send someone to look for Maranwë.

-persuade the Captain of the Palace Guard, who had been taking
+trying to persuade the Captain of the Palace Guard, who had been

-his breakfast at the kitchen table, to follow her to the banqueting
+taking his breakfast at the kitchen table, to follow her to the

 Eö sighed again.
 What now? he wondered.